lmmx/docs-pkg/README.md

 ## Deploying with Vercel

+The Vercel deployment config is stored in `vercel.json` at the project root.

+It equates to setting the following manually in the web view (but it's easier to let it be configured automatically from the JSON file):

 - Build command: `python3 -m pdm run mkdocs build`
 - Output directory: `site`
 - Install command: (remove the newlines from the command below)